-If you sell the assets to the buyer anyway, you may be subject to suit from the buyer, the Lender and the SBA (in some cases, your actions may trigger prosecution for a criminal offense).
+If you sell your business assets to a buyer without first obtaining bank approval, you may be subject to suit from the buyer, the Lender, and the SBA (in some cases, your actions may trigger prosecution for a criminal offense).
 Therefore, it is critical that you act carefully and seek qualified legal counsel to help you review offers from any prospective buyer.

 Many people contact our law firm after receiving an SBA 60-day letter demanding that they pay the entire amount due under their company’s defaulted SBA loan.
 And, time and time again, we hear, they protest claiming they only own 25% percent of the company and so should only be responsible for 25% of the debt, if any at all.
 In fact, most ask why if the company is a limited liability company (LLC) they should owe anything at all.
 The problem: the unconditional guarantee they signed.

 Ordinarily, a member of an LLC will not be liable for the debts of the company, especially if they sign documents in their capacity as a Manager of the LLC and not as an individual.
 However, when one signs a personal guarantee that all goes out the window.
 Not only are you liable to repay the Lender and/or SBA if the company fails, but your liability is joint and several, meaning that the Lender and SBA can come after any one of you for all of the debt not just part of it.
 In short, your percentage of ownership has nothing to do with the extent of your liability.